 A List of Contributing Factors for sexual violence

-And then I was awestruck to realize, aren’t these causes exactly same as which I believed all my life as the causes for women being raped and assaulted in my own country?
+And then I was awestruck to realize, aren’t these causes exactly the same as what I believed all my life as the causes for women being raped and assaulted in my own country?